SchmidtDSE/plastics-interventions-doc/min_reuse_rate.md

 <br>

 # Secondary impact
-The decrease in consumption causes a reduction in waste and trade, following the delay as described above.
+The decrease in consumption causes a reduction in waste and trade.

 \medskip
 <br>